mohs0025/mtm6407-Your-Own-Adventure/option1a.md

-# Option 1A - Stay hidden behind the shed
+# Stay hidden behind the shed

 You stay perfectly still, hoping the guard passes by without noticing you.
 But as the footsteps grow louder, you got caught!!